If your sales are starting to plateau or decline, you have to develop a new strategy to get a cash injection into the business.

 Let’s start with something simple.
 Point systems are a very common way to encourage customer loyalty.

 For example, every dollar spent earns the customer one point.
 Those points can be used to get discounts and promotions.
-Some of these point systems could have a cash value or be used to make purchases.
+Some of these point systems could have a cash value or be used for purchases.

 You could even give the customer ten points for every dollar spent.
 It makes them feel as if they are earning more.